Perrott/inf2303/evaluation.markdown

   meaning or by drawing the reader’s attention from the content of your writing to its form.

-The final grade for the paper will also incorporate an assessment of your original proposal and the presentation.

 ### Paper Proposal Reviews — 10%

 Each student will receive three proposals from other teams and will